Octopus Extension Versions

 You may have success manually installing the task by following these instructions.
 Alternatively, D'Arcy Lussier has put together a complete walkthrough that's very easy to follow.

-The ease of upgrades depends very much on the version of TFS (or Azure DevOps) being used, and the extension versions involved.
+The ease of upgrades depends very much on the version of Azure DevOps/TFS being used, and the extension versions involved.

 Extension Upgrades in Azure DevOps and TFS 2017 Update 1 (and above)